Our kittens are $3000 each.

 - Pedigree ($8/cat)

-It’s also based on a lot of other factors that are impossible to quantify in a dollar value:
+So here's the other factors that are impossible to quantify with a dollar value:

 - Socialisation/exposure of the babies to everyday life things like a vacuum cleaner, hair dryer, TV, music, loud sounds, going to the vet, riding in a vehicle, handling, grooming, nail clipping.
 The kittens take time to develop confidence to explore new places, and to adapt to sights, sounds, smells.
 A confident and brave cat = a happy, healthy cat.
 This takes weeks to develop.
 They also grow up around our dog and our child.

-- The time it takes to raise a litter with supplemental feeding if required alongside the mother, sleepless nights
+- The time it takes to raise a litter with supplemental feeding if required alongside the mother, sleepless nights, 2-3 hourly feeds around the clock, time off work to achieve this.

 - Cleaning (endless cleaning!)

 - Appropriate play with toys and learning to play on a cat tree or scratcher is a learned behaviour.
 We start this from day-1 with them.
-It takes a lot of time to show them the right way to play - redirection is required to show them not to roughly bite your hands/body (as they do with their siblings) and to scratch on their cat tree instead of furniture.
+It takes a lot of time to show them the right way to play - redirection is required to show them not to roughly bite your hands/body (as they do with their siblings) and to scratch on their cat tree instead of furniture or biting on electrical cords.

 - When a kitten is offered, we provide LOADS of real-time updates in the form of videos and photos.
 This takes a lot of time, but I feel it's important for their new humans to bond with them from the start - plus it's just really nice to receive regular updates as they grow.